oh-lang/oh/wishlist.md

 E.g., if you create some test helper functions in `helper.test.oh`, you can import these into other test files (but not non-test files) for usage.

-Unit and integration tests are run via `oh test` in the directory you want, or `oh test subdirectory/`;
+Unit and integration tests are run via `oh test .` in the directory you want, or `oh test subdirectory/`;
 only tests in that directory (and recursive subdirectories) will be run.
+`oh test` will run all tests by default.

 ## file access / file system